redhat-iot/iot-cloud-stack-ece2018/README.md

 ## Be prepared

 Before you come to Ludwigsburg, you should prepare yourself.
-The following sub-sections help you what you will need for this tutorial.
+The following sub-sections help you bring what you will need for this tutorial.

 ### GitHub Account